agda/agda/doc/user-manual/tools/generating-latex.rst

      Count extended grapheme clusters when generating LaTeX code (see :ref:`grapheme-clusters`).
-     Available only when Agda was built with Cabal flag :option:`enable-cluster-counting`.
+     Available only when Agda was built with Cabal flag ``enable-cluster-counting``.

      This option can be given in :ref:`OPTIONS<options-pragma>` pragmas since 2.5.4.